PaddlePaddle/FastDeploy/docs/get_started/quick_start.md

 - Linux X86_64
 - Python ≥ 3.10

-This guide uses the lightweight ERNIE-4.5-0.3B-Paddle model for demonstration, which can be deployed on most hardware configurations.
+This guide uses the lightweight ERNIE-4.5-0.3B-PT model for demonstration, which can be deployed on most hardware configurations.
 Docker deployment is recommended.

 For more information about how to install FastDeploy, refer to the [installation document](installation/README.md).

 ## 1. Launch Service
 After installing FastDeploy, execute the following command in the terminal to start the service.
 For the configuration method of the startup command, refer to [Parameter Description](../parameters.md)

+> ⚠️ **Note:**
+> When using HuggingFace models (torch format), you need to enable `--load_choices "default_v1"`.

 ```
 export ENABLE_V1_KVCACHE_SCHEDULER=1
 python -m fastdeploy.entrypoints.openai.api_server \
-       --model baidu/ERNIE-4.5-0.3B-Paddle \
+       --model baidu/ERNIE-4.5-0.3B-PT \
        --port 8180 \
        --metrics-port 8181 \
        --engine-worker-queue-port 8182 \
        --max-model-len 32768 \
-       --max-num-seqs 32
+       --max-num-seqs 32 \
+       --load_choices "default_v1"
 ```

-> 💡 Note: In the path specified by ```--model```, if the subdirectory corresponding to the path does not exist in the current directory, it will try to query whether AIStudio has a preset model based on the specified model name (such as ```baidu/ERNIE-4.5-0.3B-Paddle```).
+> 💡 Note: In the path specified by ```--model```, if the subdirectory corresponding to the path does not exist in the current directory, it will try to query whether AIStudio has a preset model based on the specified model name (such as ```baidu/ERNIE-4.5-0.3B-PT```).
 If it exists, it will automatically start downloading.
 The default download path is: ```~/xx```.
 For instructions and configuration on automatic model download, see [Model Download](../supported_models.md).
 ```--max-model-len``` indicates the maximum number of tokens supported by the currently deployed service.
 ```--max-num-seqs``` indicates the maximum number of concurrent processing supported by the currently deployed service.